100 GK Questions Answer about World in English Trivia Printable

 Peter Perfect

-53. What Latin word means elsewhere?
+53. What does the Latin word mean Alibi?

 54. Pompeii was buried by Vesuvius in AD 79 – what other city?